REFERENCE GUIDE

 Corrected ambient maximum = 1.37 x 0.8 = 1.10 Ω

 If you measure Zs = 1.15 Ω at ambient, this exceeds the corrected maximum (1.10 Ω) even though it is below the tabulated maximum (1.37 Ω).
-When the cables heat up under load, the actual Zs could reach 1.44 Ω — exceeding the tabulated maximum and preventing disconnection within the required time.
+Apply the roughly 20 per cent rise between ambient and 70 °C and the actual Zs under load reaches about 1.38 Ω — over the tabulated maximum, and no longer guaranteed to disconnect within the required time.

 Try Elec-Mate free for 7 days